 In order to be able to correctly calculate the concentration, the camera must be calibrated for the used microscope and magnification.
-If there is no change in the magnification and the same microscope used, this only has to be done the first time.
+If there is no change in the magnification and the same microscope is used, this only has to be done the first time.

-Otherwise the calibration must be repeated because the saved calibration factor is no longer correct.
+Otherwise, the calibration must be repeated because the saved calibration factor is no longer correct.

 If the “External Camera” setting is turned on in the app settings the calibration can then be started via “Calibrate” in the start screen.